submarcos/django-vectortiles/docs/usage.rst

             "https://c.tiles.xxxx",
         ]

-    With these settings, each tilejson file will contain several urls, and your map library will be able to parallel load tiles at time.
+    With these settings, each TileJSON file will contain several urls, and your map library will be able to parallel load tiles at time.

 More complex multiple layer tile view
 *************************************

-You can customize geometry data embed in your tiles.
+You can customize the geometry data embedded in your tiles.

 .. code-block:: python